gdh1995/vimium-c/README.md

 1.57.1:
 * fix broken `LinkHints.activateModeToOpenVomnibar`
-* change fonts in UI for better presentation: `Helvetica Neue` is prefered, and for Chinese characters, now try to use `PingFang` and `YaHei`.
+* change fonts in UI for better presentation: `Helvetica Neue` is preferred, and for Chinese characters, now try to use `PingFang` and `YaHei`.
 * `removeTab` accepts an boolean option `allow_close` (default to `false`), and Vimium++ will not retain the last tab if getting `allow_close=false`.